-- 7.1.1 The MPRA imposes a R15 000 exclusion in the value of residential property.
-Accordingly, the Municipality will not levy a rate on the first R15 000 of the market value of Residential Properties as set out in section 17(1)(h) of the Act. - 7.1.2 The Municipality may grant an additional rebate on the valuation of residential property by resolution of Council at its annual budget.
-This further rebate will be granted on an application basis.
+- 7.1.1 The MPRA imposes a R15 000 exclusion in the value of residential property. - 7.1.2 The Municipality may grant an additional rebate on the valuation of residential property by resolution of Council at its annual budget.
+This further rebate will be granted on an application basis to individual property owners and is subject to an amount approved in the budget by the Municipality.